 Intense stress also impacts your mental health and wellness.
 It can lead to you experiencing many different negative and difficult emotions such as sadness, anger, frustration, and fear.

 Some of the mental health symptoms that you may notice in your life from stress include:

-- Lack of motivation
+Lack of motivation

-- Irritability and anger
+Irritability and anger

-- Lack of concentration and focus
+Lack of concentration and focus

 Stress can also impact your behavior.
 If you look at the symptoms listed above under physical and mental health, it can be easier to understand how stress changes your behavior.
 If you’re living under constant overwhelm and anxiety and experiencing things like frequent headaches or stomach aches, it can be easy to lose your temper with your loved ones, for example.
-Here are some of the other behavioral changes that you may experience in your life as a result of stress:
+Here are some of the other behavioral symptoms that you may experience in your life as a result of stress:

-- Eating too much or not enough
+Eating too much or not enough

 Learn to identify your stress triggers

 When you start to feel stressed, it can be helpful to take time identify from where the stressors are stemming; this allows you to begin investigating what you can do to make to address it.